megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 </Project>
 ```

-The important thing here is the `ConnectionStrings.VehicleQuotesContext` setting, which contains the test database connection string.
+The important thing in this `appsettings` file is the `ConnectionStrings.VehicleQuotesContext` setting, which contains the test database connection string.
 Notice the value for `Database` in the connection string is appended with `_test`.
 This is how we make sure the tests run against a different database.
-The rest of the settings are unrelated to the test database but need to be defined for the Web API to work.
+The rest of the settings are unrelated to the test database, but need to be defined for the Web API to work.
 These will obviously be different for every project.
 All in all, this file is meant to be a test version of the Web API's own `appsettings.json` file.
 [You can find it here](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.WebApi/appsettings.json).

 > Our Web API supports [authentication via Bearer Token](https://swagger.io/docs/specification/authentication/bearer-authentication/).
 If you want to learn more about how I implemented that, [here's another blog post](https://www.endpointdev.com/blog/2022/06/implementing-authentication-in-asp.net-core-web-apis/) describing the process.